The Hidden Dangers of CAFO-Raised Meat & Emerging Food Alternatives (Part 3)

 In that sense, it truly is a win-win—for your health, your community, and the future of our food system.

-Now that we’ve examined the risks associated with industrial meat production, the next section explores another rapidly expanding trend in the food system: lab-grown meat and engineered protein alternatives.
+Now that we’ve examined the risks associated with industrial grain-fed CAFO meat production, the next section explores another rapidly expanding trend in the food system: lab-grown meat and engineered protein alternatives.

-Lab-grown meat is often marketed as a sustainable and ethical alternative to traditional animal farming.
-However, before embracing it as a healthier solution, there are important concerns to consider—particularly around human health, nutrition, safety, and long-term implications.
+Lab-grown meat is frequently positioned as a solution to industrial farming.
+However, before embracing it as a healthier alternative, important concerns must be considered—particularly around human health, nutrition, safety, and long-term implications.

 While innovation in food technology may sound promising, the biological reality of consuming highly engineered food products remains largely untested.